indulakshmikr/UserDetails/README.md

 # How to Run the project
 📌 You can enable the live server in VS code which will open index.html which contains all user table

-🧭 Also navigation is available on clicking to JB ( 3rd row in table ) which takes to the User Details page and to go back to user list click on leftarrow on Breadcrumb
+🧭 Also navigation is available on clicking to user image placeholder **JB**  ( 3rd row in table ) which takes to the User Details page and to go back to user list click on leftarrow on Breadcrumb

 # Live Project